Irving Picard

-Irving H. Picard (born June 26, 1941) is an American lawyer known for his recovery of funds from the Madoff investment scandal from investors, Bernie Madoff and his family, and their spouses and estates.
+Irving Hermann Picard (born June 26, 1941) is an American lawyer known for his recovery of funds from the Madoff investment scandal from investors, Bernie Madoff and his family, and their spouses and estates.
 Throughout the case, Picard's law firm, BakerHostetler, was paid approximately $1 billion.

 Early life

 Picard was born in Fall River, Massachusetts, and is Jewish.
 His parents were Julius Picard (a doctor born in Lauterbourg, France) and Claire Dreyfuss (born in Kaiserslautern, Germany).

 In August 1938, Julius and Claire Picard immigrated with their children from Mainz in Nazi Germany to the United States.
 They settled in Fall River, where their third son, Irving, was born.
 Irving's uncle Moritz Cahn, a lawyer in Frankfurt/Main, Germany, committed suicide, with his wife, in 1941 to avoid the concentration camps.

 Education and legal career

 Picard graduated from the University of Pennsylvania with a B.S. degree in Economics (1963) from Boston University School of Law with a J.D. degree (1966), and from the New York University School of Law with an LL.M. degree (1967).

 In the 1970s, he was variously Assistant General Counsel, Acting Chief Counsel, and Trial Attorney in the Division of Corporate Regulation of the Securities and Exchange Commission.
 He was admitted to the New York Bar in 1982, and has been in private practice since then.
 He joined the law firm of BakerHostetler as a partner in 2008.